Incident Response and Management

 Why is this CIS Control critical?

 Cyber incidents are now just part of our way of life.
 Even large, well-funded, and technically sophisticated enterprises struggle to keep up with the frequency and complexity of attacks.
 The question of a successful cyber-attack against an enterprise is not “if” but “when.”

 When an incident occurs, it is too late to develop the right procedures, reporting, data collection, management responsibility, legal protocols, and communications strategy that will allow the enterprise to successfully understand, manage, and recover.
 Without an incident response plan, an organization may not discover an attack in the first place, or, if the attack is detected, the organization may not follow good procedures to contain damage, eradicate the attacker’s presence, and recover in a secure fashion.
 Thus, the attacker may have a far greater impact, causing more damage, infecting more systems, and possibly exfiltrate more sensitive data than would otherwise be possible were an effective incident response plan in place.

-- Ensure that there are written incident response procedures that include a definition of personnel roles for handling incidents.
-The procedures should define the phases of incident handling.
+- Ensure that there are written incident response plans that defines roles of personnel as well as phases of incident handling/management.